Julian-Fletcher/Julian-Fletcher/README.md

 - Hi, I’m @Julian-Fletcher
-- I’m a computer science student at the University of Missouri - Columbia.
-I'm looking to concentrate in Data Science and Analytics
+- I’m a computer science student at the University of Missouri interested in Geographic Information Systems, Data Visualization, and Machine Learning
 - You can reach me at jf6fz@umsytem.edu

 <!---